EBZebra/docs/edge/source/guide/configreference.md

 	<PreloadLegacyGeneric value="1"/>

 ### Preloads \\ PreloadLegacyODAX
-Not applicable to the Enterprise Tablet:

-Whether or not to preload the NPAPI plugin to mimic the ODAX ActiveX object in WebKit.
+Determines whether to preload the NPAPI plug-in to mimic the ODAX ActiveX object in WebKit.
+Does not apply to the Enterprise Tablet.

 **Possible Values**